 literal crap.
 Feeling like we're never really finished is killing me inside, which has led me to the conclusion that the whole process was devised to crush a parent's will to live.
 If you will, Your Honor, exhibits A through J: 3-Day Success Stories That Haunt Your Dreams

 3-day potty training is a thing.
 And according to all the mom boards, "It really works, by golly!"
 Yeah, don't come at me with that — not today, Satan!
 Is it just me, or do these tall tales exist only to make the rest of us feel bad about ourselves?
 Because, clearly, we just did it wrong.
+First Day Disasters

-The fact that regressions are a normal part of the process does not make them any less frustrating, especially when your kid appears to have "unlearned" something you thought they'd mastered.
+regressions are a normal part of the process does not make them any less frustrating, especially when your kid appears to have "unlearned" something you thought they'd mastered.
 When my husband came back from his year-long deployment, our little girl backslid in a major way, culminating in a full-on rage pee at the zoo.
 Can't wait to see what happens when her baby brother arrives.
+All The Poop

 I didn't want to use rewards, but after my daughter's nighttime poops resulted in painful rashes, I ended up caving and offering up M&Ms. I was thrilled the other day when she self-initiated before dinner and rewarded her with chocolate.
 Success!
 Until she had a bowel movement in the bathtub an hour later and another in her nighttime Pull-Up.